Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Mass supercritical case: Behavior of the remainder

 where for notational convenience we define $G(u) = Vu + |u|^{p-1}u$.
 The term $e^{it\Delta} F(|x| \geq t^\alpha)u_0$ converges strongly to $0$ in $H^1$, so it can be neglected.
-A similar argument shows that we may ignore the contribution from the Duhamel integral for $0 < s < T$ for any fixed parameter $T$.
+A similar argument shows that we can ignore the contribution to the Duhamel integral from $0 < s < T$ for any fixed parameter $T$.
 In addition, a quick calculation using the decay hypotheses for $V$ and~\Cref{thm:L-infty-decay} shows that

 so, by using the dual Strichartz estimates from~\Cref{thm:dual-Strichartz} we find that